"Dunston."

 "Maybe my calculator's broken," he said.
 "Because nothing's adding up."

-you finally make the big break.
+Some cases are cracked like a nutshell: After some steady pressure you finally make the big break.
 The case is split wide open, and you find just the nut you were looking for.
 Still, other cases are cracked like an eggshell: From the outside it seems a clean and easy break, but just a millimeter's journey passed that simple white surface, and the yoke's on you.

 "Or in this case—me," thought Detective Dunston Durdle: "The yoke's on me."

-p.
+—p.
 18 of Dunston Durdle: A Detective Story

 No comments: